ImperialCollegeLondon/dune_processes/README.md

-# dune_processes
+# DUNE processes web interface

-This repo defines the web app for the Dune Process Manager web interface.
+This repo defines the web interface for the DUNE Process Manager.

 ## For developers